dashingsoft/pyarmor/docs/how-to/register.rst

 - **Pyarmor 9.0**

-  A big change about using Pyarmor in CI/CD license
+  A big change about using Pyarmor in CI/CD pipeline

   - :term:`Pyarmor Basic`